AmiviaSocas/BigBrain/README.md

 - Artificial Intelligence his used in this project.
 - The theories and hypotheses in this project must be verified by performing simulations and analysis of results.
 - If you find this project interesting, feedback is welcome.
+- All that is not : ".txt" is ".py"